zhangyaoxing/x-ray/README.md

       db: "config",
       collection: "shards"
     }, actions: ["find"]
+  }, {
+    resource: {
+      db: "local",
+      collection: "oplog.rs"
+    }, actions: ["find"]
   }]
 })
 ```
+If you are using Atlas clusters, there will be no `indexStats` permission.
+You can inherite `clusterMonitor` to have the right permission.

 ### 3.3 Template
 Different template allows you to customize the report in your own way.
 Currently there are the following templates: